Career

 The honest head-to-head

 Price.
-These two land in the same ballpark, so let me be precise.
+These two land in a similar ballpark, so let me be precise.
 CodingPhase Diamond is $49/month, or $250/year if you pay annually (about $21/month).
 Scrimba runs around $24.50/month but billed annually, so it's closer to $294 up front for the year.
-On the annual plan, CodingPhase ($250) comes in a little cheaper than Scrimba ($294), and you get a far broader library for it.
-Month-to-month is the other way around: Scrimba's effective $24.50 is lower than our $49, so if you only want a single month with no commitment, Scrimba is the cheaper door.
-Hedge both against current pricing, since we each change it.
+On the annual plan, CodingPhase ($250) comes in cheaper than Scrimba ($294), and you get a far broader library plus the career tooling Scrimba simply does not have: the résumé builder, portfolio templates, and job board.
+Month-to-month, Scrimba's effective rate looks lower on paper, but remember it's billed annually, so there is no cheap single month.
+We're the ones with a true month-to-month option and a 7-day money-back guarantee.
+Hedge all of this against current pricing, since plans change.

 Project depth.
 Both platforms are project-based, which is the only way this should be taught.
-Scrimba's projects are tightly built around their frontend and fullstack paths.
-Ours span more territory because the library does, so you can build a Shopify store, a transactional email system, or an automation workflow, not only web apps.
+Scrimba's projects live inside their frontend lane.
+Ours span the whole library, so you can build a Shopify store, a transactional email system, or an automation workflow.
+Those are the kinds of projects that map one-to-one onto job listings.

 Learning front-end by editing code inside an interactive screencast